restarian/bracket_print/docs/specification/unit_test_output.md

 ## Output of the unit testing

   * Internal storage - advanced_printing_and_storage.js
+    * ✓ serializes the global Object in the node environment and truncated it to 1.01 megabytes
     * ✓ serializes objects with manually added __proto__ chains
     * ✓ serializes objects with manually added empty __proto__ Objects